 Fibroids - The most common uterine abnormality that develops in women is fibroids (uterine leiomyoma).
 These benign muscle tumors can be found in up to 70% of women and cause symptoms in up to 25%.
 Fibroids that cause infertility are those located within or adjacent to the uterine cavity or those located anywhere that are >2 ½ inches in diameter.
 In many cases, it is unclear exactly how fibroids decrease fertility.

-Even after exhaustive testing, no infertility cause can be found in 5 to 10% of patients.
+Even after exhaustive testing, no infertility cause can be found in about 10% of patients.
 Fortunately, most of these problems can be overcome with modern fertility treatments, as discussed below.

 This article is a NetWellness exclusive.